doylek1/ResGuides-NLTK/context.md

     ('us', u'PRON'), ('the', u'DET'), ('refuse', u'NOUN'), ('permit', u'NOUN')]

-Part of Speech tagging creates bigrams, that is, it associates the word with its tag in a pair of items that we can see above in brackets.
+Part of Speech tagging creates bigrams; it associates the word with its tag in a pair of items that we can see above in brackets.
 We can also observe that each word is now an item in a list, as opposed to the original sentence in quotation marks, separated only by spaces.
+A list in computer programming is an abstract data type  that represents a countable number of ordered values.